roytruelove/angular-grunt-coffeescript/README.md

 1. Ensure that you have [node](http://nodejs.org/), [npm](https://npmjs.org/), and [grunt](http://gruntjs.com/) installed and in your path
 1. Clone this repository
-1. Run `npm install` to pull down all dependencies
+1. Run `npm install` to pull down all build-time dependencies

 ### Start server and watch for changes